-The City of Lincoln was founded in February of 1853, by three men: Virgil Hickcox, a director of the railroad, John D. Gillett, a cattle raiser known as "Cattle King of the World" in future years, and Robert B. Latham, the Sheriff of Logan County.
+The City of Lincoln was founded in February of 1853, by three men: Virgil Hickcox, a director of the railroad; John D. Gillett, a cattle raiser known as "Cattle King of the World" in future years; and Robert B. Latham, the Sheriff of Logan County.
 Lincoln's location was ideal for connecting Springfield to Bloomington via the newly constructed railroad, as well as easy access for waterways (Kickapoo, Salt, and Sugar Creeks).

 On August 27, 1853, 90 lots were sold and Abraham Lincoln was present.
-He purchased watermelon from a nearby wagon, cut it open and christened the new town with the juice of the watermelon.
+He purchased a watermelon from a nearby wagon, cut it open and christened the new town with the juice of the watermelon.
 Thus the town became the first town named after Abraham Lincoln prior to his presidency.
 The county seat was also moved from Mt.
 Pulaski to Lincoln, where it continues to be the county seat today.
-A visit to the Logan County Visitor Center/Historic Train Station includes seeing the statue bronze statue of the Christening Scene inside as well as a visit to the south lawn to see the original Christening Site.
+A visit to the Logan County Visitor Center/Historic Train Station includes seeing a bronze statue of the Christening Scene inside, as well as a visit to the south lawn to see the original Christening Site.

 Mr. Lincoln was no stranger to Lincoln and Logan County at this point.
-He had served first as a surveyor and then as a traveling lawyer on 8th Judicial Circuit throughout Logan County.
+He had served first as a surveyor and then as a traveling lawyer on the 8th Judicial Circuit throughout Logan County.
 A great stop to learn more about this is the Postville Courthouse.
 This replica courthouse was built for the Lincoln Centennial, in 1953, on the original location of the first Logan County Courthouse, that was used from 1840-1847.
 The city also has mutliple historical markers that tell even more of the many connections to Abraham Lincoln.

 Lincoln is also home to Lincoln College, which was founded in 1865 and also named after Abraham Lincoln.
 News about the college and the name was communicated to Abraham Lincoln in a letter shortly before his death in 1865, making Lincoln College the only college to be named after Lincoln while he was still living.
 Lincoln College also houses the Lincoln Heritage Museum.
 This Museum is open to the public and has impressive Abraham Lincoln–related documents, artifacts, displays, and tours.